-At June 30, 2023 and 2022, the Foundation administered 19 and 20 charitable gift annuities, respectively.
+At June 30, 2024 and 2023, the Foundation administered 22 and 19 charitable gift annuities, respectively.
 The assets contributed under the charitable gift annuities are carried at fair value.
-The gift annuities totaling \$2,306,986 and \$2,672,086 at June 30, 2023 and 2022, respectively, are included in investments as identified in Note 2.
+The gift annuities totaling \$4,662,403 and \$2,306,986 at June 30, 2024 and 2023, respectively, are included in investments as identified in Note 2.
 Contribution revenues are recognized at the date the annuities are established after recording liabilities for the present value of the estimated future payments to be made to the donors and/or other beneficiaries.
-Present values are calculated using discount rates that reflect the fair value as determined at the time the annuities are established and range from 0.40% to 7.8%, and actuarial tables and guidelines used for calculating the available deduction for income tax purposes.
-The liabilities are adjusted for the accretion of the discount and other changes in the estimates of future benefits.
-The present value of the estimated annuity payments associated with the charitable gift annuities is \$1,101,598 and \$1,352,714 at June 30, 2023 and 2022, respectively.
+Present values are calculated using discount rates that reflect the fair value as determined at the time the annuities are established and range from 0.40% to 6.2%, and actuarial tables and guidelines used for calculating the available deduction for income tax purposes.
+The liabilities are adjusted for the estimated annuity payments associated with the charitable gift annuities is \$2,130,175 and \$1,101,598 at June 30, 2024 and 2023, respectively.